Freyala-Crypto/web/staking/how-to.md

 ## How do you stake?

-Since Freyala uses the 'single staking' approach, you can earn passive income (in the form of $XYA as rewards) by holding.
+Since GameFi Crossing uses the 'single staking' approach, you can earn passive income (in the form of $XYA as rewards) by holding.
 There are two ways to do stake:

-APP - Connect your wallet on https://world.freyala.com/ and go to the 'Extraction Site'.
+APP - Connect your wallet on https://world.gameficrossing.com/ and go to the 'Extraction Site'.
 There you can stake and claim your rewards, whilst also viewing your wallet balance on the app.

-WEBSITE - Go to https://freyala.com/stake and connect your MetaMask.
+WEBSITE - Go to https://gameficrossing.com/stake and connect your MetaMask.
 You can then stake all, unstake or claim your XYA.

 Yearly returns of staking are approximately 20-22%, depending on compounding.